Frostist/Sonoff-Homekit/README.md

 2. **For ESP8285 v1.3 units**: Set `#define ESP8285_V1_3 true` in the code

 The difference is due to hardware changes in relay wiring or GPIO pin behavior between versions.
 The code now includes conditional compilation to handle both hardware versions.

+#### You might have to toggle this to true / false in order to find what works for you.